poipoiyo/node.js-practice/README.md

 ----------

 - Users are allowed to create user account and log in.
+Some demo images are also aviable here.

 - Once logged in, users can record a new account and all of them will show in the same page.